Acute Lymphoblastic Leukemia, ALL in Dogs

 - Dyspnea (Labored Breathing)

-In some cases, Fever, enlarged lymph nodes and spleen, and irregularities in the cardiovascular system can also be observed.
+In some cases, Fever, enlarged lymph nodes and spleen, as well as irregularities in the cardiovascular system, may also be observed.
 However, since these symptoms can also occur with many other diseases, an accurate diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. is crucial.

 Diagnosis

 In some cases, immunophenotypingImmunophenotyping is a laboratory technique used to identify specific surface markers on cells.
-This technique is particularly important in the diagnosis and treatment of blood diseases and immune disorders in dogs and cats. of the cells may be necessary to determine the specific type of lymphoblasts and adjust the treatment accordingly.
-This detailed examination helps to create an accurate prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. and an individual treatment plan.
+This technique is particularly important in the diagnosis and treatment of blood diseases and immune disorders in dogs and cats. of the cells may be necessary to determine the specific type of lymphoblasts and adjust the therapy accordingly.
+This detailed examination helps to establish an accurate prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
+It can provide information on how a disease is expected to develop. and an individualized therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. plan.

 Therapy